processone/docs.ejabberd.im/content/admin/configuration/database.md

-you have to setup one database per domain and configure each one independently using [host_config](basic.md#virtual-hosting), so in that case you may prefer the new schema.
+you have to setup one database per domain and configure each one independently using [host_config](basic.md#virtual-hosting), so in that case you may prefer the _new_ schema.

-The new schema stores the XMPP domain in a new column `server_host` in the database entries, so it allows to handle several XMPP domains in a single ejabberd database.
+The _new_ schema stores the XMPP domain in a new column `server_host` in the database entries, so it allows to handle several XMPP domains in a single ejabberd database.
 Using this schema is preferable when serving several XMPP domains and changing domains from time to time.
-However, if you have only one massive domain, you may prefer to use the default schema.
+However, if you have only one massive domain, you may prefer to use the _default_ schema.

-To use the new schema, edit the ejabberd configuration file and enable [new_sql_schema](toplevel.md#new_sql_schema) top-level option:
+To use the _new_ schema, edit the ejabberd configuration file and enable [new_sql_schema](toplevel.md#new_sql_schema) top-level option:

 ``` yaml
 new_sql_schema: true
 ```

+When creating the tables, if ejabberd can use the [update_sql_schema](toplevel.md#update_sql_schema) top-level option as explained in the [Database Schema](#database-schema) section, it will take care to create the tables with the correct schema.

-Now, when creating the new database, remember to use the proper SQL schema!
+On the other hand, if you are creating the tables manually, remember to use the proper SQL schema!
-For example, if you are using MySQL and choose the default schema, use `mysql.sql`.
+For example, if you are using MySQL and choose the _default_ schema, use `mysql.sql`.
-If you are using PostgreSQL and need the new schema, use `pg.new.sql`.
+If you are using PostgreSQL and need the _new_ schema, use `pg.new.sql`.

-If you already have a MySQL or PostgreSQL database with the default schema and contents, you can upgrade it to the new schema:
+If you already have a MySQL or PostgreSQL database with the _default_ schema and contents, you can upgrade it to the _new_ schema:

 * *MySQL*:
 Edit the file `sql/mysql.old-to.new.sql` which is included with ejabberd,